-A faculty member may, at his or her option, adopt a policy requiring a higher level of attendance and lower the course grade when the student's absences exceed those specified in the policy, provided that said policy is in writing and communicated to students at the first class of the semester.
+A faculty member may, at his or her option, adopt a policy requiring a higher level of attendance.
+However, the professor may lower the student's final course grade no more than one step per absence when the student's absences exceed those specified in the professor's policy.
+Such policy must be in writing and communicated to students at the first class of the semester.
+As used in this section "one step" is the number of grade points necessary to reduce the grade to the next lower grade on the grading scale.